Basketball Hoops, Hockey Nets, Etc. in Boulevards & Streets

 The flow which enters the sanitary sewer system through toilets, wash tubs, and floor drains is sent to the Pig's Eye Treatment Plant in Saint Paul.
 The flow is metered and Oakdale is charged accordingly.
 Each year, sump pumps illegally discharge into the sewer system.
 The City, and in turn, its utility customers, pay for the additional flow.
 Residents who utilize sump pumps are reminded to route discharge to the yard, the street, the storm sewer, or waterway.
 Questions?
 Please email Public Works or call 651-730-2740.

 Minnesota Mosquito Control will pick up tires, at no charge, during the summer months.
 Call 651-645-9149 to schedule a pick-up.
-Tire may also be taken to the Public Works facility, 1900 Hadley, during regular business hours, and disposed of, for a nominal fee, from May 1 to September 30.
+Tires may also be taken to the Public Works facility, 1900 Hadley Avenue N, during regular business hours (7 AM to 3:30 PM, Monday - Friday), and disposed of, for a nominal fee, from May 1 to September 30.

 Watering Lawns & Gardens